 The peculiar shape of this megalith is the result of wind erosion, and it’s strikingly similar to the Great Sphinx of Giza.
 Surrounded by many mysteries, the plateau also offers breath-taking mountain views and endless hiking possibilities.

-Another gem of charming Transylvania, Sibiu has been the European Cultural Capital in 2007 and is one of Romania’s most sought-after destinations.
+Another gem of charming Transylvania is Sibiu (also the first image) which has been the European Cultural Capital in 2007 and is one of Romania’s most sought-after destinations.
 Despite its size, the city preserved most of its medieval charm and boasts a rich cultural heritage.

 Expect windy cobbled streets, German-style houses, and amazing restaurants.
 The main square in the gorgeous Old Town hosts many cultural events throughout the year and a lovely Christmas market in winter.